localstack/docs/content/en/references/docker-images.md

 ---
-title: Docker images
+title: Docker Images
-weight: 100
+weight: 50
 tags:
 - docker
 description: >
-  Overview of LocalStack Docker images and their usage
+  Overview of LocalStack Docker images and their purpose
 ---

 LocalStack functions as a local “mini-cloud” operating system that runs inside a Docker container.
 LocalStack has multiple components, which include process management, file system abstraction, event processing, schedulers, and more.
 Running inside a Docker container, LocalStack exposes external network ports for integrations, SDKs, or CLI interfaces to connect to LocalStack APIs.
 The LocalStack & LocalStack Pro Docker images have been downloaded over 130+ million times and provide a multi-arch build compatible with AMD/x86 and ARM-based CPU architectures.
 This section will cover the different Docker images available for LocalStack and how to use them.